brendansaw/CMPT-276-Escape-From-Corona/README.md

 # CMPT 276 Project: Escape From Corona #

 ## Project running instructions ##
-We have included an already created JAR file and Javadocs that can be found at `...\Project\Documents\'Phase 4 JAR and Javadocs'`
+We have included an already created JAR file and Javadocs that can be found at `...\Project\Documents\'Phase 4 JAR and Javadocs'`.
+If you want to run the project on your own or create your own JAR files and Javadocs, then follow the steps below.

 ### Running Using Maven ###
 If a .jar file hasn't been created, you can run the project directly using Maven and the command `mvn javafx:run` in the `C:\...\Project` path.